garystafford/restify-mongo-typescript-demo/README.md

 _Work in progress..._

-Widget microservice, written with Node.js, Restify 6, Mongoose for MongoDB, and Typescript 2.x.
+Example of a simple microservice, written with Node.js 8, Restify 6, Mongoose 4 for MongoDB, and Typescript 2.6.
 Orginal project structure based on [restify-typescript-seed](https://github.com/sulhome/restify-typescript-seed) GitHub project.

 ## Working with Project